Rishabh-V/ASPNETFaqBot/README.md

 To try the ASP.NET Core FAQ Extension:

 1. Download the VSIX from [here](https://github.com/Rishabh-V/ASPNETFaqBot/blob/master/VSIX/FAQ.BOT.Client.vsix)(Its a bit big as it has chromium browser assemblies in it, which are quite heavy :( )
-2. Run VSIX.
+2. Install VSIX.
-3. Open a new instance of Visual Studio 2015 or above.
+3. Open a new instance of Visual Studio 2015 or above (tested only in VS 2015 as of now).
 4. Go to View--> Other Windows --> ASP.NET Core FAQ BOT.
 5. A tool window should show up (if everything went well).
-You may want to snap it into right or left.
+You may want to snap this window to right or left.
-6. Start by saying Hi/Hello to Bot and he will respond.
+6. Start by saying Hi/Hello to Bot and it should respond.
-7. The key thing for BOT to work is how much you train it, currently its a WIP and so only has bunch of answers.
+7. The key for BOT to work is how much you train it, currently its a WIP and so only has bunch of answers.
 The more we put the questions in KB, the better it would be.
 Its a boring job (seriously :)), so I only added about 17-18 items in Knowledge bank, but I will update it as and when I get time.
-8. __Currently, it should answer stuff like documentation, roadmap, caching, performance, course on ASP.NET Core, video on ASP.NET core, What it is and so and so forth.__
+8. __Currently, it should answer basic stuff like documentation, roadmap, caching, performance, course on ASP.NET Core, video on ASP.NET core, What it is and so and so forth.
+For other questions it would say "No good match found in KB" meaning KB doesn't have info on those stuff__

 ### Description ###
 The solution has 3 parts: